freeCodeCamp/freeCodeCamp/docs/how-to-work-on-tutorials-that-use-coderoad.md

 ## How the tutorials work
 The freeCodeCamp tutorials that use CodeRoad each have their own repo under the freeCodeCamp GitHub organization.
-They are the ones that start with `learn-`.
+They all start with `learn-`.
 For example, `https://github.com/freeCodeCamp/learn-bash-by-building-a-boilerplate/`.
-See a [full list here](https://github.com/orgs/freeCodeCamp/repositories?q=learn&type=&language=&sort=).

 Each tutorial repo has a `main` branch and a "version" branch, e.g. `v1.0.0`.

-The two main files on the `main` branch are the `TUTORIAL.md` and `coderoad.yaml` files. `TUTORIAL.md` contains all the instructions, hints, and titles, etc for users in the tutorial. `coderoad.yaml` contains instructions for CodeRoad; such as what commands to run and when, what files to watch for changes, and what version branch to use for the steps, among other things.
+The two main files on the `main` branch are the `TUTORIAL.md` and `coderoad.yaml` files. `TUTORIAL.md` contains all the instructions, hints, and titles, etc for the tutorial. `coderoad.yaml` contains instructions for CodeRoad.
+Such as what commands to run and when, what files to watch for changes, and what version branch to use for the steps.

 The "version" branch contains the commits that will be loaded on each step of a tutorial.
 The commit messages on this branch have to be specific.
 The first commit needs `INIT` for its message and contains all the files to load before the first lesson.
 Subsequent commit messages have to match the step number in `TUTORIAL.md` from the `main` branch.
 For example, the commit will message `10.1` will be loaded when a user goes to step `10.1`.
 In order to make changes to commits on this branch, you will need to rebase and edit the commit you want changed.
 This will rewrite the git history, so we cannot accept PR's to this branch.
 Once a version branch is on the freeCodeCamp repo, it should never change.